CodeWithShubham007/DPGFSD25/readme.md

 **Q2.** Create a form - contain Name, email, password, DOB.

-**Q3.** creaet a profile using HTML, profile contain student Name, Education, DOB, Address and P-size Photo. detail about your education in detail, address in detail, hobby, interesst, skill, technology you know, project you completed in school and college.
+**Q3.** create  a profile using HTML, profile contain student Name, Education, DOB, Address and P-size Photo. detail about your education in detail, address in detail, hobby, interesst, skill, technology you know, project you completed in school and college.